abhijeet-saxena/wysiwyg/README.md

-# wysiwyg
+# WYSIWYG

 A rich text editor in which "What You See Is What You Get"

 backColor
 Changes the document background color.
 In styleWithCss mode, it affects the background color of the containing block instead.
-This requires a <color> value string to be passed in as a value argument.
+This requires a &lt;color&gt; value string to be passed in as a value argument.
 Note that Internet Explorer uses this to set the text background color.

 bold
 Toggles bold on/off for the selection or at the insertion point.
-Internet Explorer uses the <strong> tag instead of <b>.
+Internet Explorer uses the &lt;strong&gt; tag instead of &lt;b&gt;.

 contentReadOnly
 Makes the content document either read-only or editable.
 This requires a boolean true/false as the value argument.
 (Not supported by Internet Explorer.)